|

 fees is typically to use direct payroll deposit that you can setup with

-your employer.
-The good news is, however, that you can
+good news is, however, that you can

 usually

-transaction, the lower your reload costs are.
+transaction, the lower your per dollar reload cost.

 Some of the benefits of a